neuronsimulator/nrn/docs/python/programming/math/vector.rst

 .. method:: Vector.sin(freq, phase [, dt])

-    Generate a sin function in the Vector with frequency *freq* hz, phase *phase* in radians.  *dt* is assumed to be 1 msec unless specified.
+    Generate a sin function in the Vector.

+    :param freq: Frequency of the sin function in Hz.
+    :type freq: float
+    :param phase: Phase of the sin function in radians.
+    :type phase: float
+    :param dt: Time step in ms (default = 1ms)
+    :type dt: float, optional
+    :return: The Vector.
+    :rtype: Vector